The Difference Between a Warranty and a Vehicle Service Contract

 Who Should Consumers Buy a Vehicle Service Contract From?

-The best place to purchase a vehicle service contract from is the dealership the vehicle came from.
+The best place to purchase a vehicle service contract from is the dealership who sold or services the vehicle.
 Both customers and dealerships benefit from coverage that continues a relationship.
 When a customer needs a repair under their vehicle service contract, they can return to the dealership they bought the contract from for service.
-Dealers benefit from being able to track repairs and needs for better customer service.
+Dealers are then able to track repairs and needs for better customer service.

 These third-party companies: